rdbeach/JsonQuery/README.md

 The JSON string must start with braces {}.

-TODO: Still need to make more type specific versions of _get.
-Also want to make a _set.
-Thinking about adding search functions.
+TODO: Thinking about adding search functions, bulk add functions, and more advanced query traversal methods.
+Any ideas?
+Suggestions?

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.